brootaylor/brootaylor-v3/src/_content/pages/about.md

 I build websites and have been doing so for around two decades.

 I specialise in the "[front-of-the-front-end](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/){rel=external}".
 The somewhat broad and *fuzzy* intersection between design and back-end engineering.
-I thrive in roles that ***strike a balance between user and developer experiences***, empowering teams to write great code that aligns with their needs and preferences while ensuring a positive user experience. {.call-out}
+I thrive in roles that ***strike a balance between user and developer experiences***, empowering teams to write great code that aligns with their needs and preferences while ensuring a positive user experience.

+Here's where to view some of the **[projects I've worked on](/projects)**. {.call-out}

 I'm quite good at picking up new skills and programming languages, as well as problem solving.
 My skill set is fairly diverse, encompassing HTML, CSS, JavaScript, responsive & device-agnostic web design, themeable design system configuration, Progressive Web Apps (*PWAs*), Static Site Generation (*SSG*), web performance optimisation, and web accessibility.